gupta-ji6/react-native-codepush-sample/README.md

     appcenter codepush release-react -a gupta-ji6/CodePushRN -d Production #for production
     ```

-3. Reopen the latest mobile aap installed.
+3. Reopen the latest mobile app installed.
 4. Click on **Check for updates** button.
 5. Click **Install** on prompt.